jaggiJ/outbreak-zville/README.md

-### Outbreak Zville v0.21 is up
+### Outbreak Zville v0.21 is up (FINAL) - No longer in development

-Current version of outbreak-zville is simulation of zombie-virus spread in small isolated place.
+Final version of outbreak-zville is simulation of zombie-virus spread in small isolated place.
 It's based on few factors like percentage chance to survive zombie-human encounter,
 speed of zombie, potential for resistance, zombie behaviour, virus latency.
 Default values predict that it takes around __one hour for zombies to wipe out a village__ of size